Tel Aviv International Student Film Festival

-The Tel Aviv International Student Film Festival is the largest of its kind in the world and is considered one of the most important in its field.
+The Tel Aviv International Student Film Festival (TISFF) is one of the largest student film festivals in the world and is considered one of the most important in its field.
 The film festival hosts hundreds of students, lecturers and guests of honor from the world's leading film industry in Tel Aviv, for a week of screenings and cultural events.
 Hundreds of films, premieres, cinematic events, workshops, conferences and special projects are held, inviting thousands of visitors to the Tel Aviv Cinematheque halls every day.
 Since 2013, it has been held once a year, in June, in Tel Aviv.

 TISFF supports and promotes young filmmakers in their first steps in the world of filmmaking, with more than 200 short films from over 30 countries around the world competing.
-The festival prizes are the highest awarded in the field of student filmmaking.
 The festival is supported by Tel Aviv University, the Tel Aviv Municipality, the Film Council of the Ministry of Culture and other bodies.
 The team running the Tel Aviv International Film Festival is comprised mainly by students of the Steve Tisch School of film and Television.